When you begin your search for Bay Area wedding venues, you might feel overwhelmed with all the considerations to take into account.

 Having your ceremony and reception at Mountain House Estate is a breeze, literally.

 It wasn’t until we lived here that we understood the uniqueness of our microclimate.
 As Mountain House Estate is the mountain pass at 1,220’ in elevation on Highway 128, from here to the Mendocino Coast is downhill.

-I got out a map, crossed off areas I had visited and didn’t care for (high humidity, tornadoes, snow, metroplexes, desert), and decided I wanted to stay in the Bay Area, specifically in Mendocino County Wine Country.
+I got out a map, crossed off areas I had visited and didn’t care for (high humidity, tornadoes, snow, metroplexes, desert), and decided I wanted to stay in the Bay Area, specifically in Mendocino county.
 And here I am.
 Don’t tell anyone; I’m trying to keep the secret of this beautiful place to myself.

-So that settles it; a wedding at Mountain House Estate is the best way to have the ultimate wedding experience without compromise.
+A wedding at Mountain House Estate is the best way to have the ultimate wedding experience without compromise.

 You will be happy and walk away with a lifetime of memories.
 That’s why we don’t have to use crazy sales tactics, slash pricing, or other desperate measures that some venues do to lure you in.